Short Biography of Professor Keedy

 In 1988 he returned for family reasons to Germany, where he became full Professor of Practical Computer Science at the University of Bremen.

 From 1993 to 2005 he held the position of full Professor of Computer Structures at the University of Ulm, Germany.
 From 1998 to 2008 he held an honorary appointment as Adjunct Professor in the Faculty of Information Technology, Monash University (Melbourne, Australia), and then Honorary Professor in the same Faculty.
-Since 2002 he is also a Conjoint Professor at the University of Newcastle, N.S.W. and from 2006 a Guest Professor at the University of Bremen, Germany.
+In 2002 he became a Conjoint Professor at the University of Newcastle, N.S.W. and from 2006 a Guest Professor at the University of Bremen, Germany.

-While at Ulm he started two major research projects on which he continues to work.
+While at Ulm he started two major research projects.
 One of these is a secure operating system project known as SPEEDOS, the other an object- and component-oriented programming language TIMOR.

 For a longer biography click here.